dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 ## Telemetry

 [Telemetry](../fundamentals/telemetry.md) remains a vital aspect of .NET Aspire.
-In this release we're introducing many new features to the Telemetry service.
+In .NET Aspire 9, many new features were introduced to the Telemetry service.

 ### Improved telemetry filtering

-Traces can now be filtered with attribute values.
+Traces can be filtered with attribute values.
 For example, if you only want to view traces for one endpoint in your app, the `http.route` attribute on HTTP requests can be filtered to a specified value.

 Telemetry filtering also supports autocomplete of existing values.
-The **Added filter** dialog provides a combo box for selecting from values that dashboard has received.
+The **Add filter** dialog provides a combo box for selecting from values that dashboard has available.
 This feature makes it much easier to filter to real data and helps avoid typos by entered a value yourself.

 For more information, see [.NET Aspire dashboard: Filter traces](../fundamentals/dashboard/explore.md#filter-traces).